-Referral for root canal therapy should be restricted to cases where previous attempts have failed or there are technical difficulties such as fractured instruments, sclerosed canals or excessive root canal curvature.
-Referral for endodontic surgery is at the discretion of the referring practitioner, bearing in mind that endodontic retreatment is the preferred option if possible.
+Referral for root canal treatment will typically be cases where previous treatment has been unsuccessful or where there are technical difficulties such as fractured instruments, sclerosed canals or excessive root canal curvature.
+However, practitioners may wish to refer other cases where specialist treatment is desirable.
+Referral for endodontic surgery is at the discretion of the referring dentist bearing in mind that endodontic re-treatment is the preferred option.

-Treatment outcomes should be reviewed one year post-operatively and annually thereafter for a period of four years.
-Outcomes are determined by clinical health and radiographic evidence of peri-radicular healing.
+Treatment outcomes should be reviewed one year post-operatively and thereafter as required.
+Outcomes are determined by clinical health and radiographic evidence of resolution of peri-radicular radiolucency.

-Consensus Report of the European Society of Endodontology on Quality Guidelines for Endodontic Treatment, International Endodontic Journal, 1994, Vol. 27, pp 115-124
+Consensus Report of the European Society of Endodontology on Quality Guidelines for Endodontic Treatment.
+International Endodontic Journal, 1994, Vol. 27, pp 115-124